Where Do I Begin?

 If you’re visiting for the first time, you can expect a casual environment where you can relax, enjoy some coffee, and learn about how God’s moving in our city.
 As our guest, we’re happy to help you in any way, from finding the bathroom to answering questions about God and the meaning of life.
 Learn more.

-After exploring the church via the City & the website, this is a great second step for anyone seeking to discover if The Mission is where God wants them.
+After exploring the church via Realm & the website, this is a great second step for anyone seeking to discover if The Mission is where God wants them.
 Every other month, anyone who’s new is invited to lunch after church where they can meet the elders, MC leaders, staff, and get their questions answered.
 Learn more.

 Join others new to The Mission for missionary training covering various biblical topics to equip you to make disciples wherever God sends you.
 This series of informal learning lunches will include a meal, teaching on a particular topic, and Q&A time.
 Missional Training (MT) can be completed prior to joining a missional community or as you begin participating in one.
 Interested?
 Sign up here.